thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 });
 ```

-Add the following CDN to your HTML page:
+Add the following CDN to your head tag of the HTML page:
 ```
 <script src="https://code.jquery.com/jquery-2.2.1.js"></script>
 ```